Prathamesh1734/paytm-like-app/README.md

 ## Optimizations

 There is so much scope to optimize this code.
-I am still learning MERN and will optimize the code as I learn mode about the tech.
+I am still learning MERN and will optimize the code as I learn more about the tech.